 Scott Peterson returns to court as lawyers push for additional DNA testing of evidence

-Convicted killer Scott Peterson is back in court Wednesday in his latest bid for a new trial.
+Convicted killer Scott Peterson was back in court Wednesday in his latest bid for a new trial.

-Peterson attended court in Redwood City via Zoom from Mule Creek State Prison in Amador County where he is currently serving a life sentence.
+Peterson attended court in Redwood City via Zoom from Mule Creek State Prison in Amador County where he is currently serving a life sentence after he was convicted in 2004 of killing his wife, Laci Peterson, and her unborn son, Connor.

-Peterson's lawyers with the L.A.
-Innocence Project -- who took up Peterson's case in January -- are requesting evidence from the original investigation to undergo DNA testing.
+Peterson's lawyers with the Los Angeles Innocence Project — who took up the case in January — are requesting evidence from the original investigation undergo new DNA testing.

-That includes a bloody mattress found in a burned-out van near peterson's modesto home.
+That includes a bloody mattress found in a burned-out van near Peterson's home in Modesto shortly after his wife had gone missing.

+The mattress had "stains that tested presumptively positive for blood," but "only a very small portion of the mattress fabric was tested for DNA," lawyers claimed in court documents.
+They said that testing was "insufficient to determine whether DNA from Laci and/or Conner was present."

-Detectives discovered there had been a burglary just across the street from where Peterson lived with his pregnant wife Laci.
-One witness told police she believed that burglary happened the same morning Laci disappeared.
+Detectives discovered there had been a burglary just across the street from where Peterson lived with his pregnant wife.
+One witness told police she believed that the burglary happened the same morning Laci Peterson disappeared.

-Bryan Spitulski, a former fire investigator who responded to the crime, has maintained some key evidence was ignored.
-On Christmas morning in 2002, he was working for the Modesto Fire Department and was sent to investigate a van fire that he still thinks about to this day.
+Bryan Spitulski, a former fire investigator who responded to the crime, believes the van may be relevant to Laci Peterson's murder.
+Spitulski was working for the Modesto Fire Department on Christmas morning in 2002, one day after Laci Peterson disappeared, when he was sent to investigate the van fire.

-"My motivation in this is how it has always been: let the facts say what they need to say," said Sputulski.
-He currently works as a private fire investigator.

-In court documents, attorneys describe the mattress with stains that tested presumptively positive for blood, saying only a very small portion of the mattress fabric was tested for DNA, which was insufficient to determine whether DNA from Laci and or her unborn son Conner were present.
+Sputulski, who currently works as a private fire investigator, previously told CBS News the presumptive positive sample he sent to the Justice Department came back negative for human blood when it was initially tested.

+"So, imagine my shock when I found out just a few years ago that it did test positive for human DNA.
+I had no clue up to this point," he said last month.
+"I literally got goosebumps and the hair on the back of my neck stood up because it does mean something.
+It is significant."

 Peterson was sentenced to death in March 2005.
 He had admitted to police he was fishing on the day his wife disappeared but during the trial, he could not explain what type of fish he was trying to catch that day.
 Peterson had also sold his wife's car, researched selling their house, and turned the baby nursery into a storage room in the weeks after Laci disappeared.